Starting

 • How will daily life change for you once you have a child?
 Think about both immediate changes and long-term lifestyle adjustments

-• Have you considered the financial impact of raising a child, on top of your own costs of managing CF?
+• Have you considered the financial impact of raising a child?

 • Has your partner or donor been tested for CF mutations?
 This may not apply if you are planning to adopt a child or children